avanavana/esovdb-api/README.md

 When adding Watchlist sources, smart filtering is opt-in.
 Send `smartFiltering: true` to check the Airtable `Smart Filtering` checkbox; common string values like `"true"`, `"yes"`, `"1"`, and `"on"` are accepted for iOS Shortcut/form clients.

+Real watchlist runs dispatched by the API are marked with `Trigger Source: API` on the Admin base `Watchlist Runs` record.

 Queue a dry run:

 ```bash